 However, it's still possible to pre-install Windows 8.x or Windows 10 with a generic key.
 These keys can only install Windows.
 It's not possible to activate it unless you enter an original key purchased from Microsoft.
 Here they come...

 XKY4K-2NRWR-8F6P2-448RF-CRYQH (Windows 8 Professional)

 RR3BN-3YY9P-9D7FC-7J4YF-QGJXW (Windows 8 Professional with Media Center)

 FB4WR-32NVD-4RW79-XQFWH-CYQG3 (Windows 8 [Home])

 XHQ8N-C3MCJ-RQXB6-WCHYG-C9WKB (Windows 8.1 Professional)

 BT79Q-G7N6G-PGBYW-4YWX6-6F4BT (Windows 10 Home - single language)

-If you can get hold of the installation disk, you can use these keys to install now, and purchase an activation key after 30 days.
+You can use these keys to install Windows now, for example with an ISO download, and purchase an activation key after 30 days.
 Re-arming the trial period is no longer possible as of Windows 8, therefore, after the initial 30 days' trial period the installation becomes useless until you enter a valid product key.